butterfill/love-logic-server/love-logic-server/README.md

-Server and web ui for setting logic exercises (individually or in sets) and tracking students’ progress.
+Server and web ui for setting logic exercises (individually or in sets), and tracking students’ progress.

 Exercises are URLs, e.g. to ask your students to write a truth table: